 When Frank and Sheila’s son John contacted us he felt he was at breaking point and the whole situation was making “him extremely ill”.
 His mum Sheila has Alzheimer’s disease which had progressively got worse and had now led her to go wandering and leaving the house and being brought back by neighbours.
 His Dad has severe arthritis and walks with a frame.
 Unfortunately after a recent fall, Frank was hospitalised and John was advised his mum now needed full-time care.
 He was advised they would have be split up and Sheila would have to go into a care home.

-After an informal discussion, we arranged for one of our Care Managers to visit John and his parents to carry out a care assessment to determine Frank and Sheila’s individual care needs and also the type of carer they were looking for.
-As our Carers are living with them 24/7 – it’s important we always try to match their interests and hobbies as well as their individual care needs.
+After an informal discussion, Frank and Sheila determined their individual care needs and also the type of carer they were looking for.
+As a carer would be living with them 24/7 – it’s important to us that we always try to match interests and hobbies as well as their individual care needs.

 We then matched Donna, an experienced Live-in Carer who had cared for a number of people living with Alzheimer’s disease and also shared Frank’s love of natural history programmes!

-Within 72 hours, the care arrangements had been made and we arranged for Donna, the live-in carer and our Care Manager to meet John at his parent’s home.
-Frank immediately warmed to Donna and she quickly established a routine to make each day less agitating and confusing for Sheila which is important for those living with Alzheimer’s disease.
+Within 72 hours, the care arrangements had been made and we arranged for Donna, the live-in carer to meet John at his parent’s home and start a trial.
+Frank immediately warmed to Donna and she quickly established a routine to make each day less agitating and confusing for Sheila, which is important for those living with Alzheimer’s disease.
 Friends and family come and go and Frank is now able to go out to his local card group knowing there is someone at home caring for his wife.

 John said “I feel as though a huge weight has been lifted from my shoulders.
 Donna is wonderful… my parents can now remain together forever at home”